-They compared new observations with images from previous years, revealing that RSL are much more abundant some years than others.
+They compared new observations with images from previous years, revealing that RSLs are much more abundant in some years than others.

 “NASA likes to ‘follow the water’ in exploring the Red Planet, so we’d like to know in advance when and where it will appear,” Wray said.
 “RSL have rekindled our hope of accessing modern water, but forecasting wet conditions remains a challenge.”

 JPL, a division of the California Institute of Technology, manages the Mars Reconnaissance Orbiter and Mars Odyssey projects for NASA’s Science Mission Directorate, Washington.
 Lockheed Martin Space Systems in Denver built both orbiters.
 The University of Arizona operates the HiRISE camera, which was built by Ball Aerospace & Technologies Corp. of Boulder, Colorado.
 The Johns Hopkins University Applied Physics Laboratory, Laurel, Maryland, provided and operates CRISM.